ASFHyP3/hyp3-docs/docs/about.md

     !["HyP3+ logo"](images/HyP3+_Logo_Icon_Only.png){ width="100";  style="float: left;" }

-    For users who need more processing than the 10,000 credit limit allows, ASF now hosts [HyP3+](about/hyp3_plus.md "Jump to the HyP3+ Landing Page"), a user-supported version of HyP3 that allows you to purchase as many credits as you need.
+    For users who need more processing than the {{ CREDITS_PER_MONTH }} credit limit allows, ASF now hosts [HyP3+](about/hyp3_plus.md "Jump to the HyP3+ Landing Page"), a user-supported version of HyP3 that allows you to purchase as many credits as you need.